iiwaasnet/kino/README.md

 If we replace components with actors, which are sending and receiving messages, we may say that we have a message flow, which implements desired behavior of the application.
 Return value of expected type - this is a callback point in message flow.
 When building application with **kino**, we design a message flow, which we expect to finish at some point in time with predefined result - message.
-So, callback point, is nothing else than identity of the message, which should be routed back to initiator of the flow, i.e. return value.
+So, callback point, is nothing else than identity of the message, which should be routed back to initiator of the flow.

 In nutshell, caller sends initial flow message via MessageHub into **kino** network and defines a callback point.
-Dozens of new messages may be created during this flow, traveling over different nodes, but as soon as somewhere someone create a message with the identity, defined in the callback, this message will be immediately routed back to the caller.
+Dozens of new messages may be created during this flow, traveling over different nodes, but as soon as somewhere someone creates a message with the identity, defined in the callback, this message will be immediately routed back to the caller.
 Voila, you've got your return value!

 ![Callback](https://cdn.rawgit.com/iiwaasnet/kino/master/img/Callback.png)